wpmudev/domain-mapping/README.md

 ![Domain Mapping - Front-end SSL](https://premium.wpmudev.org/wp-content/uploads/2009/09/Domain-Mapping-4.2.0.3-Front-end-SSL.png)

-Force https in front-end and/or admin area.[/caption] You can _force https in login and admin pages_, only applicable if you have an SSL certificate.
+Force https in front-end and/or admin area.

+ You can _force https in login and admin pages_, only applicable if you have an SSL certificate.
 And you can also _force http/https in front-end pages_ as well, applicable if you have SSL enabled.

 ![Make domain mapping a Pro Sites feature.](https://premium.wpmudev.org/wp-content/uploads/2013/10/domain-mapping-4000-mapping-options-prosites.jpg)